TSKsmiley/BootlerFrame/README.md

 if you want to make guild specific commands you have to edit the ``deploy-commands.ts`` file located in ``src/``

 ### running the bot
-start the bot can be done in two ways with or without nodemon
+starting the bot can be done in two ways with or without nodemon

 starts the bot with nodemon
 ```bash